jasoncable/i-can-program-too/manuscript/Chapter07.md

     convertedInt.Should().Be(123);
     itWorked.Should().BeTrue();

 Here we are again using the `Should` and `Be` methods from FluentAssertions to test our work.
 In this case, we see that `Int32.TryParse()` returns a `bool` using the `return` statement.
-Here it indicates that the string we passed in is an integer and it is between the two static properties that exist on the Int32 object, `Int32.MinValue` and `Int32.MaxValue`.
+Here it indicates that the string we passed in is an integer and it is between the two static fields that exist on the Int32 object, `Int32.MinValue` and `Int32.MaxValue`.
 The tests worked, showing that we may use the out variable later on in our code.

 This might be considered the "old" way of doing things.
 C# now provides a short-cut way of initializing out variables.
 Remember that our integer, `convertedInt` would be `0` if the string failed to convert.
 One other note, methods such as `Int32.TryParse()` are often combined with an `if` statement such as in the following.
 This also provides the newer way of declaring an `out` variable.